Exclusive — Peter Schweizer: Hunter Biden’s Flipped Business Partner Provided 26,000 Emails

 The business partner of Hunter Biden who flipped on the Biden family from prison provided access to 26,000 emails, Breitbart News senior contributor Peter Schweizer said in a Saturday morning radio appearance.

 Schweizer, appearing on Breitbart News Saturday on SiriusXM 125 the Patriot Channel, said that former Hunter Biden business partner Bevan Cooney provided 26,000 emails to him—the first of which were published late last week in a Breitbart News exclusive investigation by Schweizer and author Seamus Bruner.
 Cooney is currently serving a sentence in federal prison due to his conviction over financial deals he made connected to Hunter Biden and his other partner Devon Archer.
 Archer, who was also convicted by a jury in federal court, saw his conviction vacated by a federal judge.
-That conviction was later—just a couple weeks ago—reinstated by an appellate court which overruled the lower court judge’s decision to vacate it.
+That conviction was later—just a couple weeks ago—reinstated by an appellate court, which overruled the lower court judge’s decision to vacate it.
 Archer awaits sentencing.

 In the meantime, however, Cooney—who is serving his sentence in federal prison—reached out to Schweizer via conservative journalist Matthew Tyrmand and provided written authorization to access his Gmail account.
 He provided the password and username, and written authorization to publish emails because Schweizer says he believes he was the “fall guy” for the Biden family’s corruption and that he believes the public needs to know what really happened in Hunter Biden’s universe.
 The first article on these emails was published Friday afternoon, and detailed how Hunter Biden and his partners secured meetings with senior White House officials in November 2011 for Chinese Communist elites—including, as the Chinese elites who were present revealed, a secret meeting with then-Vice President Joe Biden himself.
 The Biden campaign has not responded to requests for comment about this from Breitbart News.

 “Bevan Cooney was business partners with Hunter Biden and Devon Archer,” Schweizer said on Breitbart News Saturday.
 “He was a nightclub owner—he owns the Viper Room in Los Angeles, and got involved in these financial deals.
 He ended up going to jail and really feels that he was the fall guy.
 Devon Archer is now going to be going to jail as well, because of the same deals, but he [Cooney] really feels like Hunter Biden was able to walk off scot-free.
 He had reached out to me in 2019 after my book Secret Empires came out in 2018.
 He talked about sharing his emails, but it never happened.
 He ended up going to jail.
 He recently reached out through Matt Tyrmand, a journalist, and said I want to give you access to all of my emails in my Gmail account.
 He gave us written approval to do that, and gave us the password.
 We have been going through the 26,000 emails.
 The article that we ran on Breitbart, about China, Inc., is the first of what are going to be several.
 In this particular story what we lay out is how Hunter Biden and his business partners set up a meeting for this group called the China Entrepreneurs Club.
 Don’t let that benign name fool you; this is regarded as joined at the hip with the Chinese communist government.
 This China Entrepreneurs Club wanted meeting at the highest levels of the White House and Hunter Biden arranged them.
-What’s very curious about this is not only that they got these meetings on Nov.
-14, 2011, but they actually according to members had a private, secret meeting with Joe Biden himself.
+What’s very curious about this is not only that they got these meetings on November 14, 2011, but they actually, according to members, had a private, secret meeting with Joe Biden himself.
 We don’t know about this because it appeared on the White House visitors logs or the White House calendar—it doesn’t.
-We know about it because the Chinese that were on that trip bragged about it in their blog posts back in China that they had this private secret meeting with Joe Biden.
-Out of that sprang relationships and business deals that Hunter Biden and his business partners were apparently able to take advantage of so it demonstrates how this access with the participation of Joe Biden translated into commercial deals down the road.”
+We know about it because the Chinese that were on that trip bragged about it in their blog posts back in China that they had this private, secret meeting with Joe Biden.
+Out of that sprang relationships and business deals that Hunter Biden and his business partners were apparently able to take advantage of, so it demonstrates how this access, with the participation of Joe Biden, translated into commercial deals down the road.”

 Schweizer said this first round of emails published late last week—only a handful of the 26,000 obtained—is just the beginning.
 There are more, he said, including ones that further illustrate the relationship between Hunter Biden and the ex-wife of the former Moscow mayor Yelene Baturina—a payment from her to Hunter Biden was a major revelation in a recent U.S. Senate report on the Biden family corruption—as well as a clearer, more vivid description of just how the Bidens worked to develop a system to use Joe Biden’s position in government to enrich themselves.